 ECLiPSe has a lot of functionality, and therefore many components, from IDE, over compiler, runtime system, constraint solver, devlopment tools, libraries to third-party software interfaces.
 Although various Constraint Solving software has appeared over the last years, ECLiPSe remains one of the most versatile systems, supporting many different techniques, and providing much flexibility to tailor algorithms and experiment with different methods.
 It serves also as a glue-system to integrate more specialised third party solvers such as COIN software or Gecode.

-ECLiPSe is currently maintained by Joachim Schimpf and Kish Shen, with a small support grant from Cisco Systems.
-Both maintainers have been involved with the system for a long time, keep everything running, and continue development.
-Nevertheless, many ideas for improvements and additional functionality remain forever in the pipeline.
+ECLiPSe is currently maintained by Joachim Schimpf and Kish Shen with support from Coninfer Ltd. Both maintainers have been involved with the system for a long time, keep everything running, and continue development.
+Nevertheless, many ideas for improvements and additional functionality remain in the pipeline.

-As ECLiPSe is an open source system (since 2006, although an academic user community has been around for almost 20 years), we should be now in a position to change this!
-There are many areas where you can contribute even without having in-depth kowledge of the whole system:
+As ECLiPSe has been open source since 2006, and an academic user community has been around since the 1990s, there are many areas where you can contribute even without having in-depth kowledge of the whole system:

 Is there an ECLiPSe library that you use a lot and are familiar with?
 You can help with testing, bug fixing, and making it more user friendly by adding documentation or missing functionality.

 We need help with regular binary builds for less common architectures and operating systems.
 Also, if you are familiar with installers or the various Linux packaging systems, this is where you can help.